dimitriskokoretsis/blog_public/random-biscuits/index.md

 So far, we've examined the end-point results after 2000 biscuit draws: the resulting frequency is about `\(\frac{2}{3}\)`, which is perfectly sufficient for our question.

-The benefit of data-driven analysis is, we can ask whatever we want.
+The benefit of data-driven analysis is, we can look at the data in any way we want.
 Consider the following question:

 > During the 2000 biscuit draws, how did the frequency progress until reaching `\(\frac{2}{3}\)`?

-Let's look at what the data says, on the following video:
+Let's see what the data says, on the following video: